Breast milk is a priceless liquid gold, so every last drop must be used to the utmost extent possible.

 Others endorse using breast milk when cooking, therefore there's a good chance you'll feel rather strongly about it. for grownups, say.

-Some breastfeeding mothers even went so far as to experiment with a variety of dishes made with their breast milk, including smoothies, casseroles, and a modern take on the classic Mac-and-Cheese and their feedback has been amazing so far.
+Some breastfeeding mothers even went so far as to experiment with a variety of dishes made with their breast milk, including smoothies, casseroles, and a modern take on the classic Mac-and-Cheese and their feedback have been amazing so far.

 Prepare lotion using it.